Farza03/tmp-rules/tmp-rules.md

 Any breaches of the below rules might result in a 30 day ban from our report system for a first offense, and a permanent ban for a second offense, and will lead to your report getting rejected.

 - Reports must be filed no later than seven days after an incident has occurred.
-- The evidence you provide us must be available for the length of the ban applied, plus thirty days.
-Evidence for permanent bans must be available forever.
+- The evidence you provide us must be available for three months, except for reports for §2.1 and §3, which must remain available permanently.
+- The perpetrator's name must be readable in the evidence provided.
 - Reports for reasons mentioned under §2 must have video evidence.
 Evidence exceeding 2 minutes in length must have a timestamp attached in the report.
 - Evidence submitted in the report should not be modified (cropped, retouched or blurred) in a way that affects the context of the violation.
 Videos can only be cropped time-wise.
 - Evidence submitted may only be uploaded to websites that offer an on-site video player.
 Evidence that requires downloading files or authorization will not be accepted.
 - Evidence of inappropriate use of language, impersonation of any kind and inappropriate content, in the text chat must show the full chat open and unedited.
-- Evidence containing insults or otherwise offensive marks from the reporter won't be accepted and the reporter might be banned for inappropriate use of language, depending on the severity.
 - Ban Evading violations cannot be reported to the TruckersMP Team, such violations are handled through internal processes.
 - You can not report players with evidence that has not been taken in-game by yourself.
-- Spamming our report system with useless reports, reports using only continuous freecam (Cam 0) to record, or anything similar is not permitted.
+- Evidence indicating the user is in freecam with the sole purpose of reporting players or anything similar.
-- Asking staff to handle your report with priority is not permitted.
+- Asking team members to handle your report with priority is not permitted.
 - It is not allowed to report the same user again if your report against them was declined.
-The complaint must be addressed to the Game Moderation Management through the [feedback system](https://truckersmp.com/feedback).
+- Complaints regarding TruckersMP team members or declined reports must be addressed to the Game Moderation Management through the feedback system.
-- Reporting TruckersMP staff members must be done through the [feedback system](https://truckersmp.com/feedback).
-- For some basic guidelines on reporting, please refer to this [article](https://truckersmp.com/knowledge-base/article/10).

 **§1.5 - Inappropriate use of language**
 - Light insults in chat such as "idiot" and "noob" are normally not punished, however, if abused they will be.